Open-handed drumming

-Open-handed drumming refers to a method of playing a drum kit.
+Open-handed drumming is a method of playing a drum kit.

 Method

-The method involves not crossing the hands when playing the hi-hat (or ride-cymbal) and snare drum simultaneously as opposed to the more traditional way of playing drums which features crossed hands as the basic playing position.
+The method involves not crossing the hands when playing the hi-hat (or ride-cymbal) and snare drum simultaneously, as opposed to the more traditional way of playing drums, which features crossed hands as the basic playing position.
 Absolute beginners often choose this open-handed way of playing as their first and natural attempt at drumming.

 A number of drummers experiment and are comfortable with open-handed drumming but do not always play in that configuration, such as Dennis Chambers, Sean Reinert, Thomas Lang and Marco Minnemann.
-Steve Smith and Deen Castronovo have used the open hand technique for the Journey song "Don't Stop Believin'".
+Steve Smith and Deen Castronovo have used the open-hand technique for the Journey song "Don't Stop Believin".

 Cymbals

 Many drummers who use this style position their "ride" cymbal on the same side as their hi-hat to enable quick transitions between the two.
-There are also open-handed drummers who keep the ride cymbal in its traditional position on the opposite side of the hi-hat of the drumset.
+There are also open-handed drummers who keep the ride cymbal in its traditional position on the opposite side of the hi-hat of the drum kit.
 Still other open-handed drummers use two rides and/or two hi-hats (one on each side of the kit).

 Sticking

-Open-handed players normally use french grip rather than american "traditional grip" (generally used in marching and jazz) or "german grip" mainly used in rock, funk and pop.
-Notable exceptions being Mike Bordin in the videoclip for the song Evidence (by Faith No More), Matt Chamberlain in the videoclip for the song What I Am (by Edie Brickell & New Bohemians) and Virgil Donati utilising traditional grip.
+Open-handed players normally use French grip rather than American "traditional grip" (generally used in marching and jazz) or "German grip" mainly used in rock, funk and pop.
+Notable exceptions being Mike Bordin in the videoclip for the song "Evidence" (by Faith No More), Matt Chamberlain in the videoclip for the song "What I Am" (by Edie Brickell & New Bohemians) and Virgil Donati utilising traditional grip.
 Lenny White, as a left handed drummer, also used to play open handed with traditional grip, playing on a right handed kit.